mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 7. Generally, it gives low prediction accuracy for a dataset as compared to other machine learning algorithms.

 8. Information gain in a decision tree with categorical variables gives a biased response for attributes with greater number of categories.

+9. It cannot be used for incremental learning (online learning).

 # Types of Decision Tree
 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/types_of_DT.png?raw=true)